Setup

 To install and configure Microsoft Authenticator app:

-1. Download and install the Microsoft Authenticator app from Google Play via an EMM, such as SOTI MobiControl or VMware Workspace ONE UEM.
+1. Download and install the Microsoft Authenticator app from Google Play via an EMM, such as SOTI MobiControl, VMware Workspace ONE UEM, or Microsoft Intune.

 IV.
 Configure Zebra Identity Guardian App